Council has resolved to be net zero by 2030 (Council) and 2050 (Community), in line with science-based international and government commitments.

-To meet this resolution, Sutherland Shire’s Climate Strategy is being developed within the framework of the Global Covenant of Mayors for Climate and Energy network, which we joined in July 2021.
+To meet this resolution, Sutherland Shire’s draft Climate Strategy is being developed within the framework of the Global Covenant of Mayors for Climate and Energy network, which we joined in July 2021.

-The Sutherland Shire Climate Strategy includes the measurement of current greenhouse gas emissions for both the Council and the community.
-From this information we can set targets for reductions, implement actions to hit those targets and track and report our success.
-We’re confident we’ll be greenhouse gas neutral by 2030 - and doing our part in tackling climate change.
+The draft Climate Strategy includes the measurement of current greenhouse gas emissions for both the Council and the Community.
+With this information we can set targets for reductions, implement actions to achieve those targets, track and report our success.
+We’re confident we’ll be a net zero emitter of greenhouse gases by 2030 and doing our part in tackling climate change.

 How much greenhouse gas is Council and Sutherland Shire emitting?